 The Mopan River

 The Mopan River starts in the district of Petén in Guatemala and flows through the Cayo District in Belize.
-The Mopan River and the Macal River meets and is joined in the area locals call branch mouth, a cool spot for a swim on a hot day.
+The Mopan River and the Macal River meet and are joined in the area locals call branch mouth, a cool spot for a swim on a hot day.
 Branch Mouth is only 15 minutes away from downtown San Ignacio.
-The residents from Santa Familia, a small village across the river, uses a rope bridge or a small boat to cross over – Forbes once list Santa Familia as a place to live.
+The residents from Santa Familia, a small village across the river, use a rope bridge or a small boat to cross over – Forbes once lists Santa Familia as a place to live.

 The Ferry for Xunantunich Archaeological Site crosses the Mopan River, where many tour operators in the area carry tourists river tubing, swimming, and canoeing.